yangyuegly/scheduler/README.md

 - Most challenging:
   - the algorithm to minimize conflicts because the dataset will be large since it will have all the students and courses at Brown
   - allow flexibility for the user to specify other concerns

+Approved - Lots of time should be spent on accumulating data and the algorithm itself, likely dynamic programming

 ### Idea 3